PhilipYip1988/python-tutorials/010_math_module/readme.md

 ```
 math.radians(1)
 math.degrees(1)
-math.degrees(2*pi)
+math.degrees(2 * pi)
 ```

 ![img_157](./images/img_157.png)

 Conceptually it can be seen that a radian is approximately 57.3 degrees.
 This is to be expected as 360 degrees/6 is 60 degrees.
-The denominator 6 is just slightly smaller than $2\pi$ so 360 degrees/$2\pi$ is 57.3 degrees which is just slightyl smaller than 60 degrees.
+The denominator 6 is just slightly smaller than $2\pi$ so 360 degrees/ $2\pi$ is 57.3 degrees which is just slightly smaller than 60 degrees.

 There was also an attempt to decimalise the degree making another unit known as a grad where 100 grads make a right angle.
 The grad was never commonly employed as 90 is more divisible than 100 for example by 3 and 6: